abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/cassendra/baseline.md

 ---

-Since Cassandra has been successfully installed on your GCP C4A Arm virtual machine, please follow these steps to make sure that it is running.
+Since Cassandra has been successfully installed on your GCP C4A Arm virtual machine, follow these steps to verify that it is running and functioning properly.

-## Baseline Testing for Apache Cassandra 5.0.5
+## Baseline Testing for Apache Cassandra

-This guide helps verify the installation and perform baseline testing of **Apache Cassandra 5.0.5**.
+This guide helps verify the installation and perform baseline testing of **Apache Cassandra**.

 ## Start Cassandra